deni/chains/README.md

 No. Although similar in some areas, Chains is **not** a blockchain.
 Although it works with both *blocks* and *chains* it does not have central consensus.
 There is no mining, so **not** a traditional blockchain.

 However, it is somewhere in that neighborhood, and many of the technologies used to make this project possible were in fact developed in relation to Bitcoin.
-One of these was HD Wallets as introduced in [Bitcoin Improvement Proposal 32](https://en.bitcoin.it/wiki/BIP_0032).
+One of these was Hierarchical Deterministic (HD) Wallets as introduced in [Bitcoin Improvement Proposal 32](https://en.bitcoin.it/wiki/BIP_0032).

 If the goal of this project was to attrach VC money, an argument could be made for this being close enough to a blockchain.
 However, as the aim is not to make money, I get the benefit of avoiding the stigma by making it clear that this is not your next Hipster NFT Blockchain Crypto wannabe Pyramid Scheme.